Security Patterns

 Design patterns have significantly influenced security pattern development.
-Our OSA approach combines structured control catalogues with visual design patterns.
+OSA combines structured NIST 800-53 control mappings with visual architectural diagrams to create reusable solutions for recurring security design problems.

 Definitions